$\Lambda$-Wright--Fisher processes with general selection and opposing environmental effects: fixation and coexistence: Main results

-Theorem~\ref{thm:accessibility_condition} provides, under some integrability conditions on $\Lambda$ and $\mu$, explicit criteria for the accessibility of {boundary points}.
-The proof is provided in Section~\ref{sec:proof_accessibility}.

 Theorem~\ref{thm:accessibility_condition} has important biological implications.
-For $(\Lambda,\mu,\sel)\in\Theta_0$ (resp. $\Theta_1$), eventually type $A$ (resp. type~$a$) almost surely takes over the entire population no matter its initial frequency.
+For $(\Lambda,\mu,\sel)\in\Theta_0$ (resp. $\Theta_1$), type $A$ (resp. type~$a$) almost surely takes over the entire population eventually, regardless of its initial frequency.
 For $(\Lambda,\mu,\sel)\in\Theta_2$, both types have a positive probability to eventually fixate in the population.
 In all three cases, it is of practical relevance to know the rate at which fixation (or equivalently extinction) essentially takes place.
 We provide an answer in Theorem~\ref{thm:survival_probability} below.
-Moreover, if both boundary points are accessible, it is a natural question how the fixation probabilities depend on the initial distribution.
+Moreover, if both boundary points are attractive, it is a natural question how the fixation probabilities depend on the initial distribution.
 We provide a useful representation for the fixation probability in Theorem~\ref{thm:representation_absorption_probability} below.
-For $(\Lambda,\mu,\sel)\in\Theta_3$, both types persist in the long run.
-This leads to interesting biological implications as discussed in the introduction.
-Even if $\mu$ is the null-measure, i.e. there is no environmental selection, this is, to the best of our knowledge, a new phenomenon.
+For $(\Lambda,\mu,\sel)\in\Theta_3$, both types persist in the long run, which leads to interesting biological implications as discussed in the introduction.
+To the best of our knowledge, this is a new phenomenon, even in cases where there is no environmental selection.